gkazimirov396/project-management-graphql/README.md

-# Getting Started with a Nodejs Note App
+# Getting Started with a GraphQL Project Management App

 ## Available Scripts

 In the project directory, you can run:

+### `npm run setup`

+Installs all the dependencies for both frontend and backend

 ### `npm start`